 Helplines

-LGBT Health and Wellbeing are open Tuesday and Wednesday 12pm – 9pm, and Thursday and Sunday 1pm – 6pm.
+LGBT Health and Wellbeing are open Tuesday to Thursday 12pm – 9pm, and Sunday 1pm – 6pm.

 Switchboard LGBT+ Helpline are open 10am – 10pm every day.